lupyuen/lupyuen.github.io/src/testbot.md

 (How to power up Oz64?
 See below)

-Turning our Test Controller into a __Passthrough for NuttX Commands__...
+The Expect Script turns our Test Controller into a __Passthrough for NuttX Commands__...

 ```bash
 ## Watch How It Works...